 How it Works

 Emma Turner Coaching provides executive and leadership coaching through clearly defined, professionally contracted engagements.
-The work is designed to support senior leaders operating in complex organisational contexts and is delivered within clear ethical and confidentiality boundaries.
+The work supports senior leaders operating in complex organisational contexts and is delivered within clear ethical and confidentiality boundaries.

 The process below reflects how coaching is typically structured.